 Set your worries aside and choose the best blanket for your baby.
 Read more below to know when your baby can sleep with a blanket and about bedding choices.

 You’re excited to use a baby muslin wrap for your baby, but are they ready for it?
 You don’t want your baby to feel uncomfortable.
 You also don’t want any harm to come to them.

-If you are using blankets for your babies, you should also make sure that they are safe.
+If you use blankets for your babies, you should also ensure they are safe.

-- Breathable blankets are a better option for smaller children compared to quilted blankets
+- Breathable blankets are a better option for more minor children than quilted blankets.

 - You can use weighted blankets for older children but not for infants

 - Be wary of bedding with ribbons or long strings around them.
 They are a choking hazard.